Best Black Friday deals on Xbox consoles and games

 IndyBest’s pick for the best Xbox game of 2024, gaming and tech expert Steve Hogarty described GTA V as “nothing short of a cultural phenomenon and a must-own game on any console.”
 Commenting on the gameplay itself, he said: “The freeform crime simulator stands head-and-shoulders above others in the genre with brilliant writing and plotting, excellent acting and punchy, interesting missions.”
 Now available with discounts on the Xbox one compatible disc, it’s the perfect time to join in on the “magnificent” single-player experience.

-Save almost 50 per cent on FC 25 for the Xbox Series X, a game that boasts the biggest shake-up to the Fifa franchise in years.
+Save £20 on FC 25 for the Xbox Series X, a game that boasts the biggest shake-up to the Fifa franchise in years.
 This isn’t just the same game with players donning new kits.
 There’s a new game mode, a new FC IQ system, new player roles, better tactical options and new game mechanics.
 If you haven’t yet laced up your boots, now’s the perfect time.

 Here’s a 20 per cent saving on Seagate’s 2TB external hard drive for the Xbox Series X and Xbox Series S. The drive expands your console’s storage so you don’t have to delete games to make room for new ones, and is fast enough to play installed games directly from.
 Unlike the official storage expansion card (£284, Argos.co.uk), which slots neatly into the console, this drive sits alongside it.
 It’s also a lot cheaper.